 During the 1860’s a large ship hit a shallow reef and sank just in front of where Mission Point Lighthouse now sits.
 It was at this point that Congress set $6,000 aside for the construction of the lighthouse.
 However, it wasn’t completed until 1870 due to the Civil War.
 Mission Point Lighthouse was first lit on September 10, 1870.
 From 1870 through 1933, Mission Point’s light kept the waters at the end of Old Mission Peninsula safe for mariners.
 It was in 1933 that the lighthouse was decommissioned and later replaced with an automatic buoy light just offshore.

 Originally, the lighthouse consisted of six rooms on the ground floor and a bedroom and supply room on the second floor.
-Above the second floor of the lighthouse was a room in the tower just ample enough for the light mechanism.
+Above the second floor of the lighthouse is a room in the tower just ample enough for the light mechanism.
 Like so many other lighthouses, whale oil (and later kerosene) was used to light the 5th Order Fresnel lens that refracted and magnified its modest light source into an intense beam that could be seen up to 13 miles away.
-Mission Point Light is one of 129 Michigan lighthouses.
+Mission Point Lighthouse is one of 129 current Michigan lighthouses.
 Michigan has more lighthouses than any other state.
-Only 38 Michigan lighthouses are open to the public on a regular schedule.
+Only about 39 Michigan lighthouses are open to the public on a regular schedule.

-We would love to see you at Mission Point Lighthouse, so bring a picnic and a blanket to enjoy on the warm sand of the beach or under the quiet shade of the surrounding forests, and peek back in time to see how those before lived and to understand their influences on our present world.
+We would love to see you at Mission Point Lighthouse, so bring a picnic and a blanket to enjoy on the warm sand of the beach.
+Or enjoy the quiet shade under the surrounding forests.
+Visitors get a peek back in time to see how those before lived and to understand their influences on our present world.

 For information regarding general history about Old Mission Peninsula, visit the Old Mission Peninsula Historical Society.